-Landing tread -This is a tread-like mould that is used to form a level surface with the finished floor of landings and upper levels.
+Landing tread -This is a tread-like mold that is used to form a level surface with the finished floor of landings and upper levels.

 Left Hand Miter – refers to a stair open for balustrade on the left.

-Level Quarterturn - To permit a level hand rail to turn 90 degrees this rail fitting can be used with cap or without cap.
+Level Quarterturn - To permit a level handrail to turn 90 degrees this rail fitting can be used with a cap or without a cap.

-Miter Return - This is a component of a stair railing system that is used for decora- In order to conceal the end grain, a nosed or rounded moulding is used to trim, open end treads.
+Miter Return - This is a component of a stair railing system that is used for decora- In order to conceal the end grain, a nosed or rounded molding is used to trim, open-end treads.

 Newels - These are the vertical posts used to start the balustrade.
 These posts are also used for vertical and directional transition.
 Newel posts are the backbone of the balustrade.

-Open Stair Treads - A staircase where the stringer has been removed and the tread ends are exposed on one or both sides.
+Open Stair Treads - A staircase where the stringer has been removed and the thread ends are exposed on one or both sides.

 Pitch - Refer to the rake of the staircase or railing system.

-Pitch Block - The pitch block of wood formed in a right triangle using the rise and run of a staircase also determines the angle cuts on balusters, newel posts and hand rail.
+Pitch Block - The pitch block of wood formed in a right triangle using the rise and run of a staircase also determines the angle cuts on balusters, newel posts, and handrails.

 Post to Post - A balustrade system where a handrail is cut between and then attached to square top newel posts.